Eric-Chung-0511/Learning-Record/README.md

 <h2 id="star2-why-data-science">🌟 Why Data Science</h2>

-* In this era of vast and ever-growing data, data science combines disciplines like statistics, data analytics, and machine learning to unearth hidden patterns and insights by delving deeply into and processing data.
+* In this era of vast and ever-growing data, data science combines disciplines like statistics, data analytics, machine learning, and deep learning to uncover hidden patterns and insights by digging deep into and processing data.
+These technologies allow us to build models that learn from data and make intelligent predictions and decisions.

-* The ability to transform data into decision support and innovative solutions deeply attracts me, compelling me to master the core technologies of data science and make a meaningful impact in this data driven world.
+* The ability to transform data into decision support and innovative solutions really excites me.
+It drives me to master the core tech behind data science and make a real impact in this data-driven world.

 **[⇧ back to top ⇧](#top)**